Just Law Amendment

 Any person accused of a crime has the right to inform a jury of the jury’s power to nullify law on the basis of net liberty.

-What the amendment does is allows the defendant to first inform the jury that they have the power to nullify the law, as John Jay stated in 1794, “to decide facts and law”, (2) but limits the arguments against the law to a basis of net liberty, where a law can only be thought of as being unjust if the law can be shown to impose more imposition than it prevents.
+What the amendment does is allow the defendant to first inform the jury that they have the power to nullify the law, as John Jay stated in 1794, “to decide facts and law”, (2) but limits the arguments against the law to a basis of net liberty, where a law can only be thought of as being unjust if the law can be shown to impose more imposition than it prevents.
 In this, law is not reduced to the subjective sense of justice that may vary among the population, but an objective fool proof standard of determining the merit of a law.

 2: Liberty and Law, 01/18/2018, “Juries Judge the Law As Well” by Devin Watkins https://www.lawliberty.org/2018/01/18/juries-judge-the-law-as-well/

-Beyond liberating the population from potentially unjust laws they did not consent to or did not have oversight of, there are other potential benefits from the Just Law Amendment.
+Beyond liberating the population from potentially unjust laws they did not consent to or did not have oversight on, there are other potential benefits from the Just Law Amendment.
 Mainly in understanding true public opinion regarding laws.
 If a defendant charged with a crime is found not guilty due to nullification 70 or 80% of the time such charges go to trial, clearly it is in the interest of the state to no longer prosecute the crime, or for the state to change the law.
-It has the potential to save money in the cost of prosecution as well as the time and energy to prosecute charges for crimes the public has rejected as being unjust.
+It has the potential to save money in the cost of prosecution as well as the time and energy to prosecute crimes the public has rejected as being unjust.

 Candidates are selected by money on boths sides, meaning no matter who is elected government functions to advance the interests of wealth and industry.
 This is by design, but it is difficult to imagine a way where the delegation of government is not corrupted by money.
 I accept this mode of function as a product not only of a market based economy, but as a product of market based behavior.
 The economy is but an extension of how human beings behave, where the value of interaction is a market where the currency is feelings instead of money.
 I put forth solutions to allow participation by the general public in a market based legislative process through Centers for Economic Planning, as well as an idea to increase the size of the congress to decrease the ability of money to persuade public opinion concerning candidate selection.
 I believe in the first idea much more than I do the second.
-The point being is the Just Law Amendment protects a citzen from laws that do not serve the interest of the public, which may come into being no matter how representative congress and the president is of public interest.
+The point being is the Just Law Amendment protects a citzen from laws that do not serve the interest of the public, which may come into being no matter how representative elected officials are of public interest.